Russia strikes and bombards Ukrainian cities… ‘Anti-war’ protests across Europe (comprehensive 2 reports)

 The institute has a nuclear facility for scientific research and production of isotopes for medical use, and if destroyed, it is likely to escalate into a large-scale environmental disaster.

-However, experts said it was difficult to predict the possibility of a radioactive material leak from a nuclear facility due to the lack of detailed information about the current attack, but the risk was low.
+However, experts said it was difficult to predict the possibility of a radioactive material leak from a nuclear facility due to the lack of detailed information regarding the current attack, but the risk was low.

 ◇ Russian occupation of Japoriza nuclear power plant cuts off communication with outside… “extremely concerned”